-How does the VA determine when you should start receiving compensation?
-Unfortunately, that is a rather complicated answer!
+How does Veteran Affairs determine when you should start receiving compensation?
+Unfortunately, that is a rather complicated answer for a veteran affairs lawyer!

 The Short Answer